Rules Atlas

 The Edge of Vibe Coding

-Initially, I hoped to highlight the exact quote in the rulebook, but it’s hard.
-This feature was beyond what I could reliably vibe-code.
-After many attempts, I decided that feature would have to wait for a future version (or a real coder).
+Initially, I hoped to highlight the exact quote in the rulebook, but it was too technically difficult to vibe-code and would have to wait for a future version, or a real coder.

-I used Cursor to build the app.
-I built an upload flow that sent each rulebook (PDF) to its own OpenAI vector store through the API.
-The chat interface then used ChatGPT 5.1 to query those vector stores for answers about each game.
-However, I ran into similar hallucination issues as my “competitors”.
+Using Cursor, I built an upload flow: it sends each rulebook PDF to its own OpenAI Vector Store via the API.
+Then I created a chat interface that uses ChatGPT 5.1 to query those Vector Stores for answers about each game.
+However, I ran into hallucination issues, just like with my “competitors”.

 Why did uploading PDFs to OpenAI’s vector stores produce such unreliable answers?